 PC 1385 Prior to 2022

-Penal Code section 1385 is a very old code section that in the past was used to dismiss criminal cases in Los Angeles in “the interest of justice”.
-When a criminal case is dismissed, it would be dismissed under Penal Code 1385, because the justice requires it.
-However, PC 1385 in the past was mostly used when prosecutors agreed to dismiss or for “Romero” type of motions, which is a motion to “strike” a prior “strike” so that defendant does not have to be sentenced under the three-strike-rules (usually due to older strikes being too old).
+California Penal Code section 1385 is a very old code section that in the past was used to dismiss criminal cases in Los Angeles in “the interest of justice”.
+Using this code section, the court can dismiss a case when justice requires it.
+In the past, California Penal Code 1385 was mostly used when prosecutors agreed to dismiss and or for a “Romero” motions, which is a motion to “strike” a prior “strike” so that defendant does not have to be sentenced under the three-strike-rules (usually due to older strikes being too old).

 Current Version of PC 1385

 Recent changes in the law modified subsection “(c)” of Penal Code section 1385 as follows:

-- Notwithstanding any other law, the court shall dismiss an enhancement if it is in the furtherance of justice to do so, except if dismissal of that enhancement is prohibited by any initiative statute.
+- Notwithstanding any other law, the court shall dismiss an enhancement if it is in the furtherance of justice to do so, except if the dismissal of that enhancement is prohibited by any initiative statute.

 - In exercising its discretion under this subdivision, the court shall consider and afford great weight to evidence offered by the defendant to prove that any of the mitigating circumstances in subparagraphs (A) to (I) are present.
 Proof of the presence of one or more of these circumstances weighs greatly in favor of dismissing the enhancement unless the court finds that dismissal of the enhancement would endanger public safety.
 “Endanger public safety” means there is a likelihood that the dismissal of the enhancement would result in physical injury or other serious danger to others.